crysalead-js/chaos-orm/docs/schemas.md

 Formatters are a handy way to perform casting between different data representations.
 For example when data are loaded from a database, they must be casted first to fit the schema definition, and then, must be casted back into the datasource format to be saved.

 A schema with a connection has three built-in type of formatters:
 - `'cast'`: used to load data into an entity.
-Data can come from the datasource or from manually setted data (e.g. `entity.set('created', '2015-07-26'`)).
+Data can come from the datasource or from manually setted data (e.g. `entity.column('created', '2015-07-26'`)).
 - `'datasource'` : used to cast entity's data back to a compatible datasource format.
 - `'array'` : used to export a entity's data into a kind of generic array structure (used by `entiy.data()`);